MatteoGuadrini/nosqlapi/docs/source/nosqlapi_column.rst

 nosqlapi column
 ===============

-In this package we find abstract classes and ORM classes concerning the **column** database types.
+In this package we find abstract classes and ODM classes concerning the **column** database types.

 client module
 -------------